soaapp/techzad-web/.github/topics.md

 - [x] The hidden cost of "we'll divest this venture later" when the hole is deeper
+- [ ] In the age of AI, the questions you ask are more important than the answers you know.
 - [ ] Why the best requirement documents are written after talking to the people who do the work
 - [ ] What restaurants taught me about real-time systems
 - [ ] AI will not replace your team, but it will change what "junior" means